-- a pay equity audit, to identify and act upon salary gaps in relation to like-for-like roles across the organisation
+- Undertaking a pay equity audit, to identify and act upon salary gaps in relation to like-for-like roles across the organisation.

 What is the Workplace Gender Equality Agency (WGEA)?

-WGEA is an Australian Government statutory agency which was founded as a result of the Workplace Gender Equality Act 2012 (WGEA).
+WGEA is an Australian Government statutory agency, established because of the Workplace Gender Equality Act 2012.

-The Agency is charged with promoting and improving gender equality in Australian workplaces who employ 100 or more employees, working collaboratively with employers providing advice, practical tools and education to help them improve their gender performance.
+The Agency is charged with promoting and improving gender equality in Australian workplaces who employ 100 or more employees, working collaboratively with employers advising on practical tools and education to help them improve their gender performance.